Version 1.3.0 of 24 April 2020

 Users also have the right to obtain in a structured, accessible and machine-legible form the personal data concerning them that they have provided us as well as the right to transfer this data to another data controller.

 Deletion of data

-The period for which the personal data is stored extends until the data is deleted in the manner described under section 4 above.
+The period for which the personal data is stored extends until the data is deleted in the manner described under the paragraph above.

 Right of complaint